Charles W. Miller

-Charles W. Miller (born February 4, 1863) was an American lawyer, politician, and businessman who served as the eighteenth Indiana Attorney General from January 1, 1903 to January 1, 1907 and as the U.S. Attorney for the District of Indiana from 1909 to 1913.
+Charles Wesley Miller (February 4, 1863 – February 16, 1923) was an American lawyer, politician, and businessman who served as the eighteenth Indiana Attorney General from January 1, 1903, to January 1, 1907, and as the U.S. Attorney for the District of Indiana from 1909 to 1913.

 Biography

 Early life and education

-Miller was born in Floyd County, Indiana to Jacob B. and Isabelle Miller.
+Miller was born in Floyd County, Indiana, to Jacob B. and Isabelle Miller.
 His parents, both natives of Floyd County, were farmers.

 Miller attended common school in Floyd County.
 He then attended a private school in Paoli, Normal College in Ladoga, and lastly the University of Michigan Law School in Ann Arbor, from which he graduated in 1884.
 Miller returned to Indiana after graduating, settling in Goshen.

 Political career

 At age twenty-four, Miller (a Republican) was elected mayor of Goshen.
 He held no other political offices until his election as Indiana Attorney General.

 Miller was a delegate to the 1892 Republican National Convention in Minneapolis, Minnesota.
 Miller served as chairman of the Elkhart County Republican Central Committee and as a member of the advisory committee to the Indiana Republican Central Committee.

 Miller was elected Attorney General in 1902, succeeding William L. Taylor.
 He served as Attorney General in the administration of Republican Governors Winfield T. Durbin and Frank Hanly.
 In 1906, Miller (breaking with former Attorney General Alonzo G. Smith's decision on the matter) supported the state government's lawsuits against hotel companies in French Lick and West Baden Springs regarding illegal gambling.
-Also in 1906, Miller reviewed and approved the appointment of Mary Stubbs to the office of state statistician.
-Mary Stubbs had previously served as assistant to the former statistician, her father Joseph Stubbs, but he had died while in office.
+Also, in 1906, Miller reviewed and approved the appointment of Mary Stubbs to the office of state statistician.
+Mary Stubbs had previously served as assistant to the former statistician, her father, Joseph Stubbs, but he had died while in office.
 Governor Hanly nominated Mary Stubbs to her father's former position.
-Despite the controversy surrounding the appointment due to Stubbs's gender, Miller declared that Governor Hanly had the authority to nominate a woman to the position.
+Despite the controversy surrounding the appointment due to Stubbs's gender, Miller declared that Governor Hanly had the authority to nominate a woman for the position.
 Additionally, Miller earned the ire of labor organizations in East Chicago due to his opposition to a bill regarding Calumet River canal construction.
 The Brotherhood of Railroad Trainmen declared Miller an enemy of labor unions and opposed his re-election campaign.
 Despite this, Miller was re-elected to the position in 1904.
 He served until 1907, when he was succeeded by James Bingham.

 After leaving office, Miller remained in Indianapolis to practice law.
 From 1909 to 1913, Miller was a U.S. Attorney for the District of Indiana.
 While serving as U.S. Attorney, Miller wrote a letter to U.S. Attorney General George W. Wickersham questioning the involvement of the Justice Department in the prosecution of the 1911 Los Angeles Times bombing.